 Staff employees who are rehired while still receiving severance salary payments from the University or are rehired during a period for which severance was paid will no longer receive severance payments or will reimburse the University for the severance paid for any week or portion thereof covered by the reemployment.
 Reemployment dates are determined by the University.

-Laid-off regular status employees may receive their annual leave reimbursement in a lump sum or may elect to use their annual leave to remain on the payroll until the leave has been exhausted.
+Laid-off regular status employees may receive their annual leave reimbursement in a lump sum or may elect to use their annual leave to remain on the payroll (up to the maximum outlined in Policy 4.11) until the leave has been exhausted.
 Annual leave is used prior to severance if the employee elects to use annual leave to remain on the payroll.
 Annual leave does not accrue while being paid on annual leave.

 Sick LeaveUnused sick leave is not reimbursable and may not be used to prolong the separation date.
 Unused sick leave will be reinstated (if not used for other purposes) if an employee returns to regular status staff employment within one year of the date of separation.

 Educational Benefits (Educational Assistance, Tuition Assistance, Tuition Waiver)Eligible employees and their family members may continue in the course(s) in which they are enrolled at the time of notification.
 Employees will be reimbursed for educational assistance and/or tuition assistance as long as the conditions described in the relevant policies have been met.
 Employees and their family members may not receive educational benefits for a course which would be scheduled to begin following their effective date of termination.
 Laid off employees are not required to reimburse the University for the cost of the course(s) in which they are currently enrolled at the time they are laid off.